-- (2) By issuance of an order pursuant to subsection (5), the department may assess against a person who violates any of the provisions of this part, rules adopted or orders issued under this part, or provisions of a permit: - (a) an administrative penalty of not less than \$100 or more than \$1,000 for the violation; and - (b) an additional administrative penalty of not less than \$100 or more than \$1,000 for each day during which a violation continues. - (3) The department may bring a judicial action seeking a penalty of not more than \$5,000 against a person who violates any of the provisions of this part, rules adopted or orders issued under this part, or provisions of a permit and a penalty of not more than \$5,000 for each day that the violation continues.
-In determining the amount of the penalty, the district court shall consider the factors in subsection (4). - (4) Penalties assessed under this section must be determined in accordance with the penalty factors in 82-4-1001. - (5) (a) In addition to the violation letter sent pursuant to subsection (1), the department may also issue an order if it has credible information that a violation listed in subsection (2) has occurred.
+(2) By issuance of an order pursuant to subsection (5), the department may assess against a person who violates any of the provisions of this part, rules adopted or orders issued under this part, or provisions of a permit:

+(a) an administrative penalty of not less than \$100 or more than \$1,000 for the violation; and

+(b) an additional administrative penalty of not less than \$100 or more than \$1,000 for each day during which a violation continues.

+(3) The department may bring a judicial action seeking a penalty of not more than \$5,000 against a person who violates any of the provisions of this part, rules adopted or orders issued under this part, or provisions of a permit and a penalty of not more than \$5,000 for each day that the violation continues.
+In determining the amount of the penalty, the district court shall consider the factors in subsection (4).

+(4) Penalties assessed under this section must be determined in accordance with the penalty factors in 82-4-1001.

+(5) (a) In addition to the letter of warning or violation sent pursuant to subsection (1), the department may also issue an order if it has credible information that a violation listed in subsection (2) has occurred.
 The order must specify the provision of the part, rule, order, or permit alleged to be violated and the facts alleged to constitute the violation.
 The order may require necessary corrective action within a reasonable period of time, may assess an administrative penalty determined in accordance with this section, or both.
-The order must be served personally or by certified mail. - (b) An order issued pursuant to subsection (5)(a) becomes final unless, within 30 days after the order is served, the person to whom the order is issued submits to the board a written request for a hearing stating the reason for the request.
+The order must be served personally or by certified mail.

+(b) An order issued pursuant to subsection (5)(a) becomes final unless, within 30 days after the order is served, the person to whom the order is issued submits to the board a written request for a hearing stating the reason for the request.
 Service of an order by mail is complete 3 business days after mailing.
 If a request for a hearing is filed, a hearing must be held within a reasonable time under the contested case provisions of the Montana Administrative Procedure Act, Title 2, chapter 4, part 6.
-After a hearing, the board shall affirm, modify, or rescind the order. - (6) The department may bring an action to enjoin an operator or other person violating or threatening to violate this part, rules adopted pursuant to this part, or a permit issued pursuant to this part.
-Actions for injunctions or penalties must be filed in the district court of the county in which the opencut operation is located. - (7) The provisions of this section do not limit the authority of the department to bring a judicial action for penalties or injunctive relief prior to or instead of initiating an administrative enforcement action under this part.
+After a hearing, the board shall affirm, modify, or rescind the order.

+(6) The department may bring an action to enjoin an operator or other person violating or threatening to violate this part, rules adopted pursuant to this part, or a permit issued pursuant to this part.
+Actions for injunctions or penalties must be filed in the district court of the county in which the opencut operation is located.

+(7) The provisions of this section do not limit the authority of the department to bring a judicial action for penalties or injunctive relief prior to or instead of initiating an administrative enforcement action under this part.

+(8) For the purposes of this section, "administrative deficiency" means a deficiency in reporting, recordkeeping, fee payment, or notification that the department determines is minor in nature, nonsubstantive, and unlikely to recur.

 History: En.
 Sec.
 1, Ch.
 113, L. 1981; amd.
 Sec.
 7, Ch.
 280, L. 1987; amd.
 Sec.
 4, Ch.
 431, L. 1991; amd.
 Sec.
 414, Ch.
 418, L. 1995; amd.
 Sec.
 2, Ch.
 271, L. 1997; amd.
 Sec.
 5, Ch.
 273, L. 1997; amd.
 Sec.
 18, Ch.
 507, L. 1999; amd.
 Sec.
 17, Ch.
 79, L. 2001; amd.
 Sec.
 6, Ch.
 325, L. 2001; amd.
 Sec.
 4, Ch.
 486, L. 2005; amd.
 Sec.
 15, Ch.
 385, L. 2007; amd.
 Sec.
 51, Ch.
-535, L. 2021.
+535, L. 2021; amd.
+Sec.
+2, Ch.
+191, L. 2023.